HN Debrief

 • Qubes OS

-Suggested as a security-focused operating system with stronger isolation against malicious peripherals.
+Mentioned as an operating system with stronger isolation and a security posture that can help against malicious peripheral attacks.

 • usbsnoop

-Shared as an eBPF-based USB sniffer that could help inspect similar devices.
+Shared as an eBPF-based USB sniffer that may help with USB reverse engineering and inspection.